mikegloudemans/kaggleBotOrNot/README.md

 # kaggleBotOrNot
 This was my entry for the June 2015 Kaggle contest "Facebook Recruiting IV: Human or Robot?"
 My model achieved a final AUC of 0.93361 and earned 50th place out of 1004 on the Private Leaderboard.
+Congrats to the winners and to all who participated!

 I used the RandomForestClassifier from Python's sklearn with the default settings, except for n_estimators = 500.
 I then computed bot probabilities independently with a LogisticRegression classifier and mixed the results of the two models for